 According to decades of research in educational psychology, the most effective way to motivate students is to help them to motivate themselves.
-Using these four strategies to encourage self-motivation, you can have inspire your students to love learning and feel like a the Good Guy again:
+Using these four strategies to encourage self-motivation, you can have inspire your students to love learning again:

 Students want to feel competent and it’s in your power to set them up for success.
 Try setting them tasks in their Zone of Proximal Development.
 Psychologist Lev Vygotsky coined the term “zone of proximal development” (ZPD) in the 1930s to describe the motivation factors for learners: If a task is too easy, learners will likely lose motivation.
 Likewise, if a task is too advanced, the learners’ can feel demotivated.

 You’ll need a touch of insider knowledge of your students for this one.

 How can the activity help your student feel more connected to the others?
 Or feel cared about by people whom they respect?
 Developing relatedness can also help you develop lessons that students are interested in.